DavidLibeau/mastodon-tools/README.md

 Embed [Mastodon](https://github.com/tootsuite/mastodon) statuses all around the web.

 > You have a cool app using Mastodon API ?
-Add a new issue to get a free subdomain yourappname.Mastodon.tools !
+Get a free subdomain yourappname.Mastodon.tools !
+[Learn more](/dns)

 ## Wordpress